autowarefoundation/autoware-documentation/docs/how-to-guides/evaluating-controller-performance.md

 ### After Driving

-#### 1. You can export the statistical output and all data to compate and later usage
+#### 1. You can export the statistical output and all data to compare and later usage

 - With statistical data, you can export the all statistical values like (min, max, average) to compare the controllers.